mahavedalla/mahavedalla/docs/questions/dhamma/What did the Buddha teach 1d8e99d0911281bb9e4cd81464cad5d1.md

-# What did the Buddha teach?
+Question: What did the Buddha teach?
 Answer in Brief: -
  Category: Dhamma
 Sutta References: SN 22.2; SN 22.86; AN 2.34